 7. Improve your SEO

 If you don’t know about SEO, then you really need to.
 It’s your website’s ability to be found and searched.
 There are some easy ways to increase your website’s SEO and having a blog is one of them.
 By blogging daily, you will be constantly adding new content to your site, adding new pages and generating new links to and from your website.
 All of these help to improve your SEO.
-Business websites which have a blog become more visible and therefore increase their ability to create sales.
+Business websites that have a blog become more visible and therefore increase their ability to create sales.

 We started off with an obvious one and we’ve ended with an obvious one.
 The more pages you have, the easier it is for Google to find you.